Devonté Hynes

 DH

 [Laughs.]
-I now remember who I stole it from but I don’t want to be that person.
-But better check the book.
-Ah, you mean Cupid Deluxe.
-“You're Not Good Enough,” maybe?
+I now remember who I stole it from, but I don’t want to be that person.
+Better check the book.
+Ah—do you mean something off Cupid Deluxe?
+“You’re Not Good Enough,” maybe?

 EO

 Yes.
-I was thinking of the time we were sitting in Washington Square Park the summer of 2016.
-And you were like, “That song just came to me, as a ‘freebie,’” because you laid the track down so quickly.
+I was thinking about that time we were sitting in Washington Square Park in the summer of 2016.
+You said, “That song just came to me—it was a freebie,” because you laid the track down so quickly.

 DH